The Immigrant (2013 film): Theatrical

 Cast and director at the 2013 Cannes Film Festival.

 The Immigrant had its world premiere at the 2013 Cannes Film Festival on May 24, 2023, where it competed for the Palme d'Or.
 It also screened at the 2013 Rio de Janeiro International Film Festival, the 2013 New York Film Festival, the 2013 Chicago International Film Festival, the 2014 Miami International Film Festival, the 2014 Newport Beach International Film Festival, and the 2014 Sedona Film Festival.

-In September 2013, it was announced that The Immigrant would be released in the United States on video on demand (VOD) in early 2014 by TWC-Radius (The Weinstein Company's VOD branch).
-The film was finally released theatrically in the U.S. by The Weinstein Company on May 16, 2014.
+In September 2013, it was announced that The Immigrant would be released in the United States on video on demand (VOD) in early 2014 by Radius-TWC (The Weinstein Company's VOD branch).
+However, the film was finally released theatrically in the U.S. by The Weinstein Company on May 16, 2014.
 Gray credited the audience's positive response to the film as the reason it got a theatrical release in the U.S. instead of a VOD release.
 By the time of its U.S. release, the film had already been released theatrically in countries such as France and Belgium in 2013, and had already been released on DVD in France.